jona-sassenhagen/python_for_psychologists/README.md

 - Class material: a series of notebooks, each corresponding to one in-class session, introducing material and providing exercises

 - Homework assignments: Students conducted experiments.
-The epxerimental programs themselves (in [OpenSesame](www.cogsci.nl) or [Psychopy](www.psychopy.org)), the resulting data, and the analysis in the  form of Jupyter Notebooks are presented.
+The experimental programs themselves (in [OpenSesame](www.cogsci.nl) or [Psychopy](www.psychopy.org)), the resulting data, and the analysis in the  form of Jupyter Notebooks are presented.